storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 Please contact [supportdcs@storj.io](mailto:supportdcs@storj.io) for specific feature inquiries.

 - Due to the internals of K8s, the Object Mount CSI Driver makes use of `Object Mount mount` as a backend instead of regular `Object Mount`.
 This means that performance will be high, but not always as high as a regular `Object Mount` installation.
 - Not every `Object Mount` option is currently available for use in the driver.
-Please refer to the {ref}`configuration section <configuration-section>` for the available options.
+Please refer to the [configuration section](#configuration-section) for the available options.
 - The `ReadWriteMany` access mode doesn't guarantee write consistency without Object Mount Fusion
 - The `Object Mount` CSI Driver currently doesn't support CSI Ephemeral Volumes, raw block volumes, volume snapshotting, volume expansion, volume cloning and volume topology options.